supercollider/learn/src/intermediate/src/ch02-sclang-quick-start.md

 \validIdentifier2000
 ```

-Here are some useful methods:
+Here are some useful methods — any ambiguities can be cleared up by consulting
+the docs:

 ```supercollider
 "string".asSymbol